 Minerals in Nepal

 Natural resources are a very important factor in the survival of human beings.
 They need to be protected, conserved, and properly utilized.
-Since Nepal is taking a step forward in development, it needs to protect and conserve its natural resources as possible by formulating strict rules and regulations.
+Since Nepal is taking a step forward in development, it needs to protect and conserve its natural resources by formulating strict rules and regulations.